All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 Museo Regionale di Messina: Monument to Francesca Lanza Cybo from S. Francesco

 The churches of Messina housed many funerary monuments.
 A few of them escaped destruction and were moved to the museum.
 Some minor parts of the bronze monument to Francesca Lanza Cybo are missing.
 She passed away aetatis flore at the age of 15 in 1618.
-She belonged to the Cybo family, that of Pope Innocent VIII.
+She belonged to the Cybo family, that of Pope Innocent VIII (see their funerary chapel in Rome).
 The designer of the monument is unknown, perhaps a member of the Calamech family.

-Museo Regionale di Messina: coats of arms: (left) of one of the Habsburg Kings of Spain; (right) of a member of the Equestrian Order of the Holy Sepulchre of Jerusalem
+Museo Regionale di Messina: coats of arms: (left) of one of the Habsburg Kings of Spain who was a member of the Order of the Golden Fleece; (right) of the Equestrian Order of the Holy Sepulchre of Jerusalem

 Plan of this section: